 5. Refinance to a Shorter Term

 Lenders typically offer lower refinance rates over shorter periods because there is less risk to them and there are higher monthly payments.
-Therefore, one of the best ways to guarantee a better refinance rate is opting for a shorter loan term.
+Therefore, one of the best ways to guarantee a better refinance rate is by opting for a shorter loan term.
 You’ll face higher monthly payments, but interest rates will be lower, so the overall cost of your loan could decrease dramatically!
 In 2017, Zillow reported that national refinance rates for 30-year fixed-rate mortgages stood at 4.03%, while rates for fixed-rate 15-year mortgages stood at 3.21%.
 If you have a short amount of time left on your original mortgage, like ten years left in a 30-year term, refinancing to a new ten-year mortgage could significantly reduce the amount you have left to pay.

 Get the Best Refinance Rates

-Now that you understand what you can do to access the best refinance rates, next step will be to research and compare lenders who can offer the best product for your needs.
+Now that you understand what you can do to access the best refinance rates, the next step will be to research and compare lenders who can offer the best product for your needs.